gdankov/cube/st8ger/README.md

   This is important as Cube and Kube need to communicate in both directions.

-3. Deploy the latest [cube-release](https://github.com/andrew-edgar/cube-release) to your bosh-lite following the instructions in the README.

 4. Push an app to your CF.